yu-ming-chen/tp/docs/UserGuide.md

 \- | INDEX | Required | Index of the expenditure displayed on NUSave
  n/ | NAME | Optional | Name of the expenditure to be edited to p/ | PRICE | Optional | Price of the expenditure to be edited to

- > ⚠ Although both NAME and PRICE fields are optional, **you must have at least one prefix and
+You can use this command to edit the expenditure at the given `INDEX`.

- > corresponding parameter present.**
+When you edit a expenditure, the information on its expenditure card will be updated immediately.

-✏ Example:
+ > ⚠ Although both `NAME` and `PRICE` fields are optional, the command must include at least one of these prefixes.

-`edit 1 n/Long-Sleeve p/20`
+✏ Example: `edit 1 n/Long-Sleeve Shirt p/20`

-This will edit an expenditure at index 1 to a new name of "Long-Sleeve" with a new price of $20.
+This will rename the expenditure at index 2 to "Long-Sleeve Shirt" with price "$20" as seen in Figure 5.3.3.1 below:

 ![Example of edit expenditure command](images/CommandScreenShots/5_3_3_1_editExpenditure.png)